 The early years: 1976 to 1981

-The history of the Max Planck Institute of Quantum Optics (MPQ) began on 1 January 1976, when a Laser Research Group was set up at the Max Planck Institute of Plasma Physics (IPP).
-This group, an initiative of Professor Herbert Walther, Professor Ludwig Kompa and Dr. Siegbert Witkowski, was formed under the terms of an agreement between the Federal Ministry of Research and Technology and the Max Planck Society.
+The history of the Max Planck Institute of Quantum Optics begins on January 1, 1976 with the founding of a ‘project group for laser research’ at the Max Planck Institute for Plasma Physics (IPP), which was an initiative of Prof. Karl-Ludwig Kompa, Prof. Herbert Walther, and Dr. Siegbert Witkowski.
+It was based on an agreement between the then Federal Ministry of Research and Technology (BMFT) and the Max Planck Society.

-In the same year, with the appointment of Professor Theodor Hänsch (then at Stanford University), a fourth division was set up at the MPQ, on Laser Spectroscopy.
-Like Herbert Walther, Theodor Hänsch was also given a chair at the Ludwig-Maximilians-Universität Munich, which further cemented the institute´s links with the university.
+With the appointment of Prof. Theodor Hänsch (then at Stanford University), also in 1986, a fourth department, Laser Spectroscopy, was established at the MPQ.
+Like Herbert Walther, Theodor Hänsch was also given a chair at the Ludwig-Maximilians-Universität Munich.

-Since 1985 the Research Group on Gravitational Waves at the MPQ has been concerned with the development of laser interferometers to detect gravitational waves.
-Out of this work grew a cooperation with the Department of Physics and Astronomy at the University of Glasgow.
-In 1989 the GEO600 project was launched, which involved the building of a laser interferometer system with an arm length of 600 metres at a site near Hanover.
+From 1985 onwards, the Gravitational Waves working group at the MPQ was engaged in the development of laser interferometers in order to prove the existence of gravitational waves.
+This work led to a cooperation with the Department of Physics and Astronomy at the University of Glasgow.
+In 1998, the GEO600 project was born, whose aim was the construction of a laser interferometer system with an arm length of 600 meters on a site outside Hannover.